ssight/CodeText/README.md

 3. Click on the new `Load unpacked` button and choose the folder where you've extracted CodeText to

 ### Method 2 (might work)
 ⚠ This may not work and is not recommended.
-Do this only if you can't do the first method for some reason.
+Do this only if you can't use the first method for some reason.

 1. Go to the [releases](https://github.com/ssight/CodeText/releases/) section and download the `.crx` file.